Still34/landing/_posts/writeup/2020-07-14-rgbctf-part2.md

 Zupk, Zuij oiuwivip wn'p vixs whdkxnzan nfzn skl pii nfwp: fnndp://w.xitt.wn/1d7y8g0272851.bdq
 ```

 The challenge looked like a simple substitution cipher challenge, so my first thought was to find patterns, perform some frequency analysis, then get cracking.

 One thing I noticed right off the bat is that only letters were substituted, digits and other characters were left alone.
 Since the title of the challenge is reddit-related, so the first thing that stood out to me, was this: `fnndp://w.xitt.wn/1d7y8g0272851.bdq`.
 It's obviously an `i.redd.it` link, which makes `.bdq` its extension.
-It's an image, so it's either .gif, .png, or .jpg.
+It's an image, so it's either `.gif`, `.png`, or `.jpg`.
 Another part of the URL, `fnndp://` was clearly `https://`, meaning that combined with knowing the domain, we now have some letters for the alphabet:

 ```plaintext
 abcdefghijklmnopqrstuvwxyz    original
    ti  fw      d xpn          substituted
 ```

-Looking at this, we notide that `d` maps to `p`, so `bdq` is `_p_`.
+Looking at this, we notice that `d` maps to `p`, so `bdq` is `_p_`.
 Of the 3 suspect extensions, jpg is the only match, so we now add 2 more letters:

 ```plaintext
 abcdefghijklmnopqrstuvwxyz    original